thistleknot/qt_note_tags/README.md

         I just need to add a QTextEdit to allow capturing new notes (i.e. a note field right joined to the tags and union'ed with the bridge table)

 Future Features
+	Add QTextEdit to bottom of title filter that displays that note

+	Add an input feature for new notes

 	I'm trying to figure out how best to show notes.